Leibniz-HBI/xj-web/README.md

 To deploy to Github Pages, first build the website with `webpack --config webpack.production.js` and drag the resulting production files in `/dist` manually to the Github Pages branch `gh-pages` in this repository.
 Alternatively, if your authenticated against the repo, you can try `npm run deploy`.

 ### Update spreadsheet
 Follow these rules if you do research on new journalism terms and are tasked to add these to the spreadsheet.
-First, new terms should be added to the sheet "todo".
-The sheet "xjournalism" is our nice sheet, which should only contain terms that we agreed to add and that have metadata.
+Temporarily, newest/unverified terms should be added to the sheet "todo".
+Then they should move into "xjournalism", our nice sheet, which only contains terms that we agreed to add and that have the metadata described below in more detail.

   * id => copy/paste a formula from another id field to generate a new random id
   * term => the english term in the format "{modifier} journalism"